 In healthy levels, these neuro-peptides help to end the inflammatory cycle aiding tissue repair.

 The problem is when they are aggravated, they are responsible for very painful inflammatory conditions, including psoriasis, dermatitis, rosacea and itchy skin.

-When our skin is under emotional stress or comes into contact with chemicals, a painful neurogenic response is created, this leads to inflammatory conditions such as itching, psoriasis and dermatitis
+When our skin is under emotional stress or comes into contact with pollution, a painful neurogenic response is created, this leads to inflammatory conditions such as itching, psoriasis and dermatitis